 - Dried or canned beans (black, kidney, pinto, etc.)

 - Fruit juice (100% juice) 32oz – 64oz

-- We are also happy to accept perishable items such as meats or dairy products that are sealed, still in their original packaging, and unexpired
+- We are also happy to accept perishable items including meat and dairy products that are sealed, in their original packaging, and unexpired.

 The Good Samaritan Law